swciitg/college_cupid/README.md

 # CollegeCupid

 CollegeCupid is a Flutter app designed to help college students connect with one another.
-CollegeCupid aims to make the process of matching wih your crushes within your college community easy and fun.
+CollegeCupid aims to make the process of matching students with their crushes within their college community easy and fun.

 ## UI Design